 The Final Verdict

 Fixie bikes are the right choice for you if you are looking for a simple, low-maintenance bike.
 They serve well on short- to moderate-length rides and are ideal for the daily commute.
-Moreover, most fixed-gear bikes come with a lock system so you can secure them from thieves.
+Moreover, most single speed bikes come with a lock system so you can secure them from thieves.

 You should opt for a road bike if you want a cycle that guarantees high performance for outdoor adventures.
 These bikes are especially ideal for long rides on surfaces like smooth asphalt.
 Road bikes feel light, but riding them also helps you get a good physical workout.
 So, if you're looking to get in shape, riding road bikes are likely to be the better choice for you.